-Leases are generally for fixed periods (five, 10 or 15 years) with options in favour of the tenant to extend the term for consecutive periods (often one or several five-year periods).
-A lease for a fixed term exceeding one year must be concluded in compliance with certain written form requirements.
-Failing compliance with these requirements, the contract can be terminated in accordance with statutory termination periods, although it should be noted that the relevant statutory termination right provision is currently subject to legislative scrutiny.
+Leases are generally for fixed periods (five, 10 or 15 years) with options in favour of the tenant to extend the term for consecutive periods.
+A lease for a fixed term exceeding one year must be concluded in compliance with certain written form requirements, otherwise the contract can be terminated in accordance with statutory termination periods.
+The respective provision has occasionally been used to exit inconvenient leases.
+Proposed changes remain under legislative review and have already been discussed for a number of years.
 The same termination right applies after the expiry of 30 years if a lease contract was concluded for a rental period exceeding 30 years (through initial fixed term or by means of exercise of extension options).
 Both are critical issues with many pitfalls, and require careful attention in the due diligence of multi-tenant commercial real estate.

-Tenants also have an extraordinary termination right if modernisations will result in an increase of the rent payable by the tenant.
-The law applies to commercial as well as residential leases.
-Therefore, landlords will have to guard against exploitation of this right by tenants seeking to terminate their long-term lease early for other reasons.
+Tenants (residential and commercial) also have an extraordinary termination right if modernisations will result in an increase of the rent payable by the tenant.
+Landlords should guard against exploitation of this right by tenants seeking to terminate long-term leases early for other reasons.

 iii Rent and service charges

-If the lessor (or, as the case may be, the sublessor) has opted for VAT, it will be charged in addition to the rent.
-The lessor will only be entitled to opt for VAT and to deduct input VAT if and to the extent that the tenant is an enterprise within the meaning of the VAT Act and renders VAT-able and not VAT-exempt supplies or services.
+If the lessor (or sublessor) has opted for VAT, it will be charged in addition to the rent.
+The lessor will only be entitled to opt for VAT and to deduct input VAT if and to the extent that the tenant is an enterprise within the meaning of the VAT Act and renders VATable and not VAT-exempt supplies or services; that usually excludes certain tenants rendering VAT-exempt services, such as banks, insurance and medical doctors.
 This requirement must be carefully addressed in the due diligence procedure for the purchase of commercial properties (see Section V.iii).

 vi Subletting, transfer of the lease

-Subletting will normally require the consent of the landlord (not to be unreasonably withheld).
+Subletting will normally require the consent of the landlord.
+If withheld, the tenant has a right of termination, unless there is a due reason for refusal in the person of the sublessor.
 Transfer of the lease by the tenant is generally not possible, but tenants may wish to be allowed to transfer the lease within their group of companies or as a result of a corporate reorganisation.

 Developments in practice

-i Expected extensions for RETT applicability to share deals
+i Extensions for RETT applicability to share deals

-As the current regime for exempting certain share deals on companies holding real property has become for quite a while a sensitive political issue (see Section IV), different proposals have been discussed to restrict such RETT exemptions.
+The current regime for exempting certain share deals on companies holding real property has become for quite a while a sensitive political issue and has triggered legislative amendments.

-According to a proposal by the German Federal Ministry of Finance of May 2019, the threshold for the applicability of RETT to share deals shall be lowered from currently 95 per cent to 90 per cent of the transferred interest.
-Such lower threshold shall apply to both partnerships and corporations.
-Additionally, there shall be a shift in focus for corporations (mirroring the existing concept for partnerships): at the moment, only the acquisition of shares in a corporation above a certain threshold is subject to RETT (focus on acquisition).
-According to the new proposal, RETT is triggered if ownership interest is transferred above a certain threshold (focus on change of ownership), now 90 per cent.
+Since 1 July 2021, the threshold for the applicability of RETT to share deals has been lowered from 95 per cent to 90 per cent of the transferred interest.
+The lower threshold applies to both partnerships and corporations.
+Additionally, there has been a shift in focus for corporations (mirroring the existing concept for partnerships): formerly, only the acquisition of shares in a corporation above a certain threshold was subject to RETT (focus on acquisition); however, under the new rules, RETT is triggered if ownership interest is transferred above a certain threshold (focus on change of ownership), now 90 per cent.
 As a consequence, future RETT blockers in corporations can only be existing shareholders of the corporation.
 RETT may no longer be avoided by 'bringing along' a new, independent minority shareholder.
-Finally, time limits for RETT exemption to hold the shares shall be prolonged from five to 10 years (some possibly even 15 years).
+Finally, time limits for RETT exemption to hold the shares have been prolonged from five to 10 years (some possibly even 15 years).

 ii Reform of the real property tax

-It is common ground so far, that the financial outcome of real property tax shall not change overall.
-Yet it is expected, that in particular real property tax in attractive inner-city locations may rise considerably.
-Real property tax can be fully levied as service charge to the residential and commercial tenants of a real property.
-However, this on-charge has come under scrutiny, although the criticism appears to relate predominantly to residential tenants.
+It has been common ground that the financial outcome of real property tax shall not change overall.
+Nevertheless, it is expected that, in particular, real property tax in attractive inner-city locations may rise considerably.
+Real property tax can be fully levied as service charge to tenants.
+However, this on-charge has come under scrutiny regarding residential tenants.

 iii Other tax reforms relating to real estate

-iv Recent and envisaged reforms of rental regulations for residential units
+iv Reforms of rental regulations for residential units

 Overall in Germany, rent increases in existing leases for residential units are only permissible in limited cases defined by statutory law.
 With investors increasingly interested in German residential portfolios and rent levels in metropolitan areas rising significantly faster than wages and inflation, federal and state lawmakers have been active in further limiting the possibility of raising the rents for residential units.

-Effective since 2019, annual rent increases because of modernisation costs are limited to 8 per cent of the modernisation costs (lowered from previously 11 per cent).
-In absolute numbers, increases based on modernisation are now capped at a maximum of €3 per m² over a six-year period (and at €2 per m² in case of a rent of less than €7 per m²).
+In 2019, annual rent increases because of modernisation costs have been limited to 8 per cent of the modernisation costs.
+In absolute numbers, increases based on modernisation are capped at a maximum of €3 per m² over a six-year period (and at €2 per m² for a rent of less than €7 per m²).
 Certain modernisations directed at expelling tenants will be subject to stricter civil – and also criminal – law consequences.

 v Increase of municipal pre-emptive purchases and social preservation areas

-Municipalities may have a general pre-emptive right for real properties.
-It exists by law especially in certain particular land-use areas, such as reallocation areas, formal refurbishment areas, urban development areas and preservation areas and can also be set up by municipal statute.
-In relation to a pre-emptive right, the municipality has to be informed of the sale and purchase agreement of a real property and may step into it instead of the planned buyer within two months.
+Municipalities have a general pre-emptive right for real properties, especially in certain particular land-use areas, such as reallocation areas, formal refurbishment areas, urban development areas and preservation areas and can also be set up by municipal statute.
+The municipality has to be informed of the sale and purchase agreement of a real property and may step into it instead of the planned buyer within two months.
 The agreed purchase price may even be lowered to represent the market value.

-Besides triggering the municipal pre-emptive right, social preservation areas also limit the landlords' availabilities to modernise buildings as all alterations and changes require a special permit by the social preservation authority.
-The permit will be denied if the modernisation is considered a threat to the composition of the current resident population, but has to be granted if it does not go beyond the contemporary standard for comparable apartments.
+In addition to triggering the municipal pre-emptive right, social preservation areas also limit landlords' freedom to modernise buildings as all alterations and changes require a special permit by the social preservation authority.
+The permit will be denied if the modernisation is considered a threat to the composition of the current resident population, but it has to be granted if it does not go beyond the contemporary standard for comparable apartments.
 The possibility of converting an apartment building into a condominium is also restricted.